Don-Stevenson/DaveyAndDonTryCode/README.md

 ---
 # Above all - ASK if you are unsure of anything!!!

  this is the most important thing.
 Git and Github can be *very* confusing.
 Fear not!
-To help you out, please ask someone if you are of anything.Doing this will really save a lot of time. **Remember: We're a team and we help eachother out**
+To help you out, please ask someone if you are of anything.Doing this will really save a lot of time in the long run. **Remember: We're a team and we help eachother out**